slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 Mrs. Lindt's mouth was open, a yawning chasm you could stick a tree trunk in.
 She saw Anne's guard down and wanted to take her turn to poke the soon to be queen, just like the first time you see a frog and you want to poke it with a stick when you're 3 years old.

 "She's terrible skinny and homely.
 Come here, child, and let me have a look at you.
-Lawful heart, bear sway, did any one ever see such freckles?
+Lawful heart, bear sway, did anyone ever see such freckles?
 And hair as red as carrots!
 And red onions!
 Come here, child, I say."

 Anne now stared at the Lindt and walked towards her, her gaze stuck on her.
 She took one huge lunge towards her and bellowed out a laugh fit to kill.